Nesteph/LW-Changer/README.md

 #####Planned features:
 - Allowing the user to set the checking frequency
 - Adding a forced download option
-- Changing the wallpaper if it has changed while the machine is idle at the login screen.
-This may already work.

 #####Possible features:
 - Support for 10.7 through 10.9